SaveTubaTeam/saveTuba/README.md

 ## Environment Setup & Getting Started

-Assuming you already have [node](https://nodejs.org/en/download/package-manager) and [git](https://github.com/git-guides/install-git) installed, run the following in a new folder:
+Assuming you already have [node](https://nodejs.org/en/download/package-manager) and [git](https://github.com/git-guides/install-git) installed, run the following in a new directory:

 ```
 git clone https://github.com/SaveTubaTeam/saveTuba.git
+cd ./saveTuba
 npm install
 ```

-Note that `npm install` installs all of the packages listed in our package.json within our local directory.
+Note that `npm install` installs all of the packages listed in our package.json file.
 Now we need to install a few CLI packages, the first being eas-cli. eas-cli allows us to use [Expo Application Services (EAS)](https://docs.expo.dev/eas/) for building and deploying our app.

 ```
 npm install --global eas-cli